 The second type of smell that may be experienced that of hydrogen sulphide, which carries a distinctive odour of rotten eggs.
 It’s the result of bacterial breakdown of organic matter in an environment that’s (relatively) devoid of oxygen – exactly the conditions that may be found in the inlet pipe in many harbours.
 This water has all the life in it that causes fouling on the bottom of the hull, which if the boat is left for a long period will grow and reproduce, until the oxygen in the water in the pipe is exhausted and everything dies.

 The problem is therefore most pronounced on boats that are used infrequently, but can be solved by installing a chemical treatment teed into the inlet pipe or a freshwater flush system to use before leaving the boat.
 Both options are easily fitted and readily available from chandlers.

 These are one of every boat owner’s worst nightmare, but if the system is used properly and is well maintained this not be a problem that you ever need to encounter.
 If you do have to tackle a blockage don’t be tempted to use undue force to propel a blockage through the system – that’s a recipe for bigger problems.
-On the other hand, patience may – given time some blockages will become more pliable and pass through the system more easily.
+On the other hand, patience may help – given time some blockages will become more pliable and pass through the system more easily.

 If the blockage won’t move, the only solution is likely to be taking the pump apart.
 If you’ve already done this as part of routine servicing you will know the procedure and it should be a quick, albeit not very pleasant, task.
 However, clearing a blockage is not the best time to investigate the inner workings of the pump.

 If you are planning other repairs, take a look at the extensive list of boat maintenance advice on boats.com.
 More specific advice for winter boat maintenance jobs is also available, as are diesel engine tips for trouble-free power.